Abelian instances of nonabelian symplectic reduction: Acknowledgements

 \section{Acknowledgements}

 We are grateful to H. Dullin for a conversation that led to Remark \ref{rmk:2body}.
 ABD is thankful to the Department of Mathematics `Tullio Levi-Civita' at the University of Padua for its hospitality during his visits in 2023 and 2024.
 During the 2023 visit, a question posed by D. Barilari regarding the dimension of coadjoint orbits during ABD’s talk served as the initial spark for this work.
 ABD would like to express his sincere gratitude to E. Le Donne for introducing the concept of a metabelian group and to N. Paddeu for the insightful conversations that inspired this work.
-He also wishes to acknowledge his Ph.D. advisor, R. Montgomery, for imparting the fundamental idea at the heart of this study: \enquote{The study of symplectic reduction can be reduced to the Lie algebra for connected Lie groups.}
+He also thanks his advisor, R. Montgomery, for providing a fundamental insight at the heart of this work: \enquote{for connected Lie groups, the study of symplectic reduction can be reduced to the Lie algebra.} We also thank one of the referees for pointing out reference \cite{Mykytyuk2008663} on the stages hypothesis, and T. Ratiu for sharing his personal notes working out some of the details of \cite{Mykytyuk2008663}.